-Our profits in the first three months of 2015 were primarily the result of a \$20.0 million milestone payment from Merck in February 2015, and the recognition of previously deferred income related to large payments received in connection with the Genentech and Merck licensing transactions we entered into in 2014.
-We do not expect any similar transactions in 2015.
+We had a net loss of \$14.1 million and \$2.9 million for the three and six months ended June 30, 2015, respectively.
+For the six-month period ending June 30, 2015, our loss was lower than the loss for the three-month period ending June 30, 2015 primarily as a result of earning a \$20.0 million milestone payment from Merck in February 2015.
+We did not have any similar transactions in the three-month period ending June 30, 2015, nor do we expect any similar transactions in the remainder of 2015.
 We expect our losses to increase over the next several years as we advance our product candidates through late-stage clinical trials, pursue regulatory approval of our product candidates, and expand our commercialization activities in anticipation of one or more of our product candidates receiving marketing approval.